-For the last 75 years at every part of Britain’s history, WVS, today Royal Voluntary Service, has inspired more than three million ordinary women and men to give their time to help others.
+For nearly 80 years and at every part of Britain’s history, WVS, today Royal Voluntary Service, has inspired more than three million ordinary women and men to give their time to help others.

 The driving force behind the organisation has been our founder, Lady Stella Reading.
 Our world today may be very different to that of 1938, but her words still resonate with us.

 "The ultimate strength of a nation lies not in her trading, nor in the multitude of her financial transactions.
 It’s not found in her banking operations nor in the acumen of her leaders.
 The ultimate strength of a nation lies in the character of the men and women who are that nation and voluntary service is an integral part of that character."

 We aim to harness that strength and character and use it to reach two million older people in the next ten years.
 We need to achieve this as the UK’s older population is growing and needs more support.